 Harvest One’s strategy for the company is to scale its existing e-commerce and retail operations and launch Dream Water’s product innovation pipeline.
 The company also plans to develop the brand within the cannabis space, producing product lines that include cannabidiol (CBD) or full-spectrum hemp and can be sold under federally regulated markets.

-Grant Froese joins Harvest One following a 38-year career with Canadian retail giant Loblaw Companies Limited (TSE:L), last serving as Chief Operating Officer.
-During his career at Loblaw, Grant led operations and merchandising at all levels and has had oversight of information technology, supply chain, digital/e-commerce businesses, marketing, and Loblaw’s industry-leading control brands.
-Mr. Froese has also been appointed to the Board of Directors.
+Grant Froese joins Harvest One following a 38-year career with Canadian retail giant Loblaw Companies Limited, last serving as Chief Operating Officer.
+During his career at Loblaw, he led operations and merchandising at all levels and has had oversight of information technology, supply chain, digital and e-commerce businesses, marketing and Loblaw’s industry-leading control brands.
+Froese has also been appointed to the Board of Directors.

 Lisa Dea — CFO